-In WP8 several dissemination activities have been performed, including designing a logo, launching a user friendly website (www.byefouling-eu.com), preparing a leaflet published by the European Commission, promoting the project in local press, international journals and conferences as well as designing a poster and a Powerpoint presentation of the project.
-An outline of dissemination plan and activities was presented during the project kick-off meeting.
-Furthermore, the first internal training course was held for young researchers and the organization of the first BYEFOULING workshop (June 2015) has been initiated.
+In WP8 several dissemination activities have been realised, including designing a logo, launching a user friendly website (www.byefouling-eu.com), preparing a leaflet published by the European Commission, promoting the project in local press and international journals and conferences and designing a poster and a Powerpoint presentation of the project.
+An outline of dissemination plan and activities was presented during the project kick-off meeting and since then, dissemination activities have been routinely updated.